 I’ve Been Hurt in a Pedestrian Accident – What Compensation Can I Seek?

 Oklahoma law allows victims of personal injuries to seek compensation (money for financial and noneconomic damages) for a wide range of damages.
 Every case is different, and the exact circumstances of your case determine how much money you can recover.
 In most cases, you can seek payment for medical bills, hospitalization, future medical care, lost wages, pain, suffering and other emotional distress.
 Additionally, you can seek punitive damages.

 Can I File a Lawsuit If I’m Partially Responsible for My Accident?

 If you’re partially liable for your accident, our Oklahoma personal injury attorneys can still help you seek compensation.
 Oklahoma employs “modified comparative fault,” a legal concept that means you can seek financial compensation for a percentage of your damages.
 In short, you can still pursue money for any portion of the accident you didn’t cause.
 If, for example, you were 15% responsible for your accident, you can seek money for the remaining 85% of your damages.

 If you were hurt in a hit-and-run accident, you can file a claim with your insurance company.
 Simply put, a hit and run accident occurs when the liable party leaves the scene of the accident in order to avoid responsibility for damages.
 An attorney from The Law Offices of Dan Davis can investigate your case and help you pursue just compensation for your hit and run injury.

 How Much Does it Cost to Hire a Pedestrian Accident Lawyer?

-call The Law Offices of Dan Davis.
+Get more information our legal rights after a pedestrian injury when you call The Law Offices of Dan Davis.
 Ask about our free, no-obligation legal consultations!